MabelChan2023/DVD_Rental_Python/README.md

 1. Time-series plot showing daily total revenue for Canada, France, and United States

-2. Sentiment analysis on movie descriptions
+2. Sentiment analysis on movie descriptions using RoBERTa-based model from <a href = "https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest">here</a>

 3. Visual on how much revenue is coming from different countries to the DVD store